 The Bonds shall be transferable by execution of an Instrument of transfer as in Form ‘F’, in accordance with the provisions of the Government Securities Act, 2006 (38 of 2006) and the Government Securities Regulations, 2007, published in part 6, Section 4 of the Gazette of India dated December 1, 2007.

-As I explained above, you have an option to redeem only on 6th, 7th and 8th year (automatic and end of bond tenure).
+As I explained above, you have the option to redeem only on the 6th, 7th, and 8th year (automatic and end of bond tenure).
 Hence, there are two methods one can redeem Sovereign Gold Bonds.
 Explaining both as below.

 # At the maturity of the 8th year-The investor will be informed one month before maturity regarding the ensuing maturity of the bond.
 On the completion of the 8th year, both interest and redemption proceeds will be credited to the bank account provided by the customer at the time of buying the bond.

-# Redemption before maturity-If you planned to redeem before maturity i.e 8th year, then you can exercise this option on 6th or 7th year.
+# Redemption before maturity-If you planned to redeem before maturity i.e. 8th year, then you can exercise this option on the 6th or 7th year.